pdf-raku/PDF-Native-raku/README.md

 # PDF-Native-raku

-Low level native library of selected PDF functions.
+This module provides a selection of native PDF functions as alternatives to pure Raku implementations in the PDF module.

-Just installing this module along with PDF v0.5.7+ provides some performance boost.
-Currently for reading and writing larger PDF files.
+Just installing this module along with PDF v0.5.7+ provides some increase in performance.

-Potential areas include encryption, reading, writing, stream and filter functions and PDF::Content image processing and encoding functions.
+Currently, this module implements a hand-full of functions, mostly related to reading and writing larger PDF files.

-So far just a few areas are covered, including:
+So far, just a subset of potential areas are covered:

 - the PDF::IO::Filter::Predictor `decode` and `encode` functions.
 - the widely used PDF::IO::Util `pack` and `unpack` functions.
-- reading and writing of cross reference tables
+- reading and writing of cross reference tables (pre PDF-1.5 format).
-- writing of strings, numerics and xrefs
+- writing of strings, numerics and cross-reference tables.

+## Classes in this Distribution

 ### `PDF::Native::Filter::Predictors`